BoboTiG/thermalprinter/docs/source/api.rst

         :getter: Number of printed line feeds since the start of the script.
         :type: int
+        :exception ThermalPrinterAttributeError: When trying to assign a value.

     .. attribute:: is_online

         :getter: The printer is online.
         :type: bool
+        :exception ThermalPrinterAttributeError: When trying to assign a value.

     .. attribute:: is_sleeping

         :getter: The printer is sleeping.
         :type: bool
+        :exception ThermalPrinterAttributeError: When trying to assign a value.

     .. attribute:: lines

         :getter: Number of printed lines since the start of the script.
         :type: int
+        :exception ThermalPrinterAttributeError: When trying to assign a value.

     .. attribute:: max_column

         :getter: Number of printable characters on one line.
         :type: int
+        :exception ThermalPrinterAttributeError: When trying to assign a value.

 Exceptions